latinrev/php-text-editor/README.md

 * Create a folder or file by simply specifying an extension 💾 the program will automatically tell if it is a file or a folder

-  newfolder - Carpeta 📁
+  newfolder - Folder 📁
-  newfolder.txt - Archivo 💾
+  newfolder.txt - File 💾

 * It can create nested folders 👌